uclibs/digitization-workflow/digital-preservation-guidelines.md

     preservation guidelines and workflows for all newly digitized content.
 Limited staffing means that we do not have existing expertise to tackle all issues, or dedicated positions to focus on research and implementation.
-The Digital Content Team focuses on digital preservation peripherally.
+The Digital Collections Team focuses on digital preservation peripherally.

--   **Expertise** -- While the Digital Content Team is dedicated to preserving all newly digitized content, members will require extensive training and research in order to fill knowledge gaps and gain practical skills for workflow implementation.
+-   **Expertise** -- While the Digital Collections Team is dedicated to preserving all newly digitized content, members will require extensive training and research in order to fill knowledge gaps and gain practical skills for workflow implementation.
 Lack of expertise